 These services must be provided free or nearly free, alongside effective education and decriminalising non-citizens’ attendance in public health facilities.
 The funds can come from a combination of existing levies on foreign workers, private insurance, or taxation.

 All non-citizens should be allowed (indeed, encouraged) to purchase private insurance similar to Thailand since 2001, and this can be run by NGOs on a privately-held, non-profit basis.
 Allowing more non-citizens, legal or otherwise, to purchase health insurance reduces adverse selection, increases the risk-pooling effect and may even reduce the premiums over time.

-The public health reason for enshrining such rights deserve an elaboration.
-Thailand has kept their rates of tuberculosis at a constant low, despite the influx of migrants from Myanmar and Indochina with higher rates of tuberculosis.
+As seen on Apolitical, Thailand has kept their rates of tuberculosis at a constant low, despite the influx of migrants from Myanmar and Indochina with higher rates of tuberculosis.
 This is due to their dual policy of extending health rights to all migrants while simultaneously securing their borders.

 If Malaysia continues to pretend that non-citizens don’t exist within our borders, we’ll see more outbreaks of polio and tuberculosis on top of the human cost of unnecessary disease.

 There are also compelling ethical and logical reasons to enshrine these rights.
 Children and mothers are among the most vulnerable populations, and they deserve our care.

 Preventive care is cheap and cost-effective.
 It will not only avoid outbreaks but also emergencies when non-citizens come to hospitals with massive complications requiring heroic (and expensive) curative care.